fnyamweya/ivr-data-analysis/README.md

 - SMS Consent Sent: Date SMS consent was sent.
 - IVR Date Attempted: Date when the IVR call was attempted.
 - IVR Time Attempted: Time when the IVR call was attempted.
-  -Consent Result: Whether the participant gave consent (yes_consent, no_consent).
+- Consent Result: Whether the participant gave consent (yes_consent, no_consent).
-  -Call Duration [s]: Duration of the call in seconds.
+- Call Duration [s]: Duration of the call in seconds.
 - Language: Language used during the call.
 - Enrollment Method: Method of participant enrollment (e.g., "mystery").